Project: General Guidance on Cell Counting

 Supporting Draft Development: SCB will help NIST coordinate the development of Part 2, “Experimental Design and Statistical Analysis to Quantify Counting Method Performance.”

-Soliciting Comments Through ISO Ballot: Part 2 of the draft international standard (DIS) is currently under ballot (comment period of November 15, 2018 to February 7, 2019) and is expected to be published August 2019.
+Soliciting Comments Through ISO Ballot: Part 2 of the draft international standard (DIS) was open for ballot November 15, 2018 to February 7, 2019 (results pending) and is expected to be published in August 2019.

-Supporting Education and Outreach: SCB has helped to make information about the publication of this document more accessible through multiple methods, including newsletters, sector calls, social media, and the SCB website.
+Supporting Education and Outreach: SCB has helped to make information about the publication of Part 1 of this document more accessible through multiple methods, including newsletters, sector calls, social media, and the SCB website.

 To learn more about this initiative, please contact SCB’s Senior Technical Program Manager Dawn Henke (email@example.com)